Introduction:

 As for most professionals hoping to climb higher in their career, the ideal route would be:

-This sequential approach enables you to continuously advance your skills and apply your knowledge at each level.
+This sequential approach enables you to continuously advance your SAFe skills and apply your knowledge at each level.

 Guarantee support by enrolling executives and senior leaders in Leading SAFe.
 This ensures they are onboard and aligned.